arik-so/truffle-solidity-signatures/README.md

 testrpc
 ```

+Make sure you aren't running any interfering Ethereum JSON-RPC clients that could interfere on the port.
+Make sure that before running the preceding command, port 8545 is unreachable on the loopback IP address.

 In a separate terminal window, navigate to this project's directory, and try any of the following three commands:

 ```shell